The State of AI Search — March 2026 →

 Definition

-Robots.txt is a text file placed in the root directory of a website that provides instructions to web crawlers and bots about which pages or sections of the site should or should not be crawled and indexed.
-This file follows the Robots Exclusion Standard and serves as a communication tool between website owners and search engine crawlers, helping control how bots access and interact with website content.
+Robots.txt is a text file placed in a website's root directory that provides crawling instructions to web robots (bots and crawlers) about which pages or sections of the site should or should not be crawled.
+It follows the Robots Exclusion Standard and serves as the first communication between your website and any crawler—including the AI crawlers that now dominate many sites' traffic.

 Examples of Robots.txt